official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 a break before then that we can exploit, but slow deliberate planning like your father in the Gulf war is the best bet.”

-118 Minute Powell to Prime Minister, 19 July 2002, ‘Iraq’.
+[^118]: Minute Powell to Prime Minister, 19 July 2002, ‘Iraq’.

 50

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

-288. Mr Blair responded to Mr Powell: “I agree with this entirely”.119
+288. Mr Blair responded to Mr Powell: “I agree with this entirely”.[^119]

 ## Sir Jeremy Greenstock's advice to Mr Straw